jessewmc/rubylife/README.md

 #Ruby Life

 This is a simple exercise implementation of Conway's game of life in Ruby.
 It's pretty limited right now.
-The inefficient implementation and limited visualization capacity make it most suitable for a visual introduction to the basics of the game (for now).
+The naive implementation and limited visualization capacity make it most suitable for a visual introduction to the basics of the game (for now).
 It is also pretty good for manual experimentation with small patterns.
 In the future I hope to expand its capability (see TODO).

 ##Examples